Skip to content

 • The agent only needs a small subset of tools per session but you want the full module set available.

-The trade-off is the extra falcon_search_tools round-trip before every new tool call.
-For sessions that call a stable, known set of tools repeatedly, the overhead adds up.
+The trade-off is the round-trips before a new tool call: one to find it, one to fetch its parameters.
+For sessions that call a stable, known set of tools repeatedly, that overhead adds up — though an agent that already knows the name can skip discovery and go straight to tool_names.
 For exploratory or broad security-analysis workflows, dynamic mode often pays for itself quickly.